Robbie Robertson (character): Age of Apocalypse

-An alternate universe version of Robbie Robertson from Earth-295 appears in Tales from the Age of Apocalypse #2.
+An alternate universe version of Robbie Robertson appears in Tales from the Age of Apocalypse #2.
 This version is the editor of the Daily Bugle who is later killed by a Brood-infected Christopher Summers.

 Marvel Noir

-An alternate universe version of Robbie Robertson from Earth-90214 appears in Spider-Man Noir: Eyes Without a Face.
+An alternate universe version of Robbie Robertson appears in Spider-Man Noir: Eyes Without a Face.
 While investigating the disappearances of African-Americans from Harlem, he is captured and lobotomized by Doctor Octopus.

 Spider-Verse

-An alternate universe version of Robbie Robertson from Earth-001 appears in the Spider-Verse tie-in The Amazing Spider-Man (vol. 3) #9.
+An alternate universe version of Robbie Robertson appears in The Amazing Spider-Man (vol. 3) #9.
 This version works for the Inheritors as an importer and trader.

 Ultimate Marvel

-An alternate universe version of Robbie Robertson from Earth-1610 appears in Ultimate Spider-Man (2000).
+An alternate universe version of Robbie Robertson appears in Ultimate Spider-Man (2000).
 This version does not possess a strong connection to Peter Parker.

 Ultimate Universe

-An alternate universe version of Robbie Robertson from Earth-6160 appears in Ultimate Spider-Man (2024).
+An alternate universe version of Robbie Robertson appears in Ultimate Spider-Man (2024).
 This version worked with Ben Parker and J. Jonah Jameson in the Daily Bugle until their resignations.
-When they started The Paper, Robbie agreed to be an inside person for Ben and Jameson.
 Robbie is later revealed to be a Mysterio.

 What If?

 An alternate universe version of Robbie Robertson appears in What If #24.
-This version quit the Daily Bugle after J. Jonah Jameson outs Spider-Man's secret identity amidst the latter and Gwen Stacy's wedding.
+This version quit the Daily Bugle after J. Jonah Jameson outs Spider-Man's secret identity amidst Spider-Man and Gwen Stacy's wedding.

 In other media

 Television

-Robbie Robertson as he appears on Spider-Man (1994).
+Robbie Robertson as he appears on Spider-Man: The Animated Series.